Our Favorite Places for an Italian Aperitivo

 Open from 10am to 3pm, you are sure to find a good reason to visit this place, if not for an aperitivo then some people watching - Florentine style...obviously.

 2. IL RIFRULLO

-I have been going to this cafe since I started living in Florence - as you sit and watch the number of people stop and go, you might just begin to wonder “who hasn’t?”?
-It is a classic since 1981 and has captured the heart of the foreign and local public.
+I have been going to this cafe since I started living in Florence - as you sit and watch the number of people stop and go, you might just begin to wonder “who hasn't been to Rifrullo?"
+It has been a classic since 1981 and has captured the heart of the foreign and local public.
 The atmosphere has changed over the years, once considered on the margins of the city, it is now in the middle of the “via vai” to enjoy the fantastic view from Piazzale Michelangelo above.
 It has outside seating and a cosy indoor area - so winter, spring, summer or fall, it's all good.
 The happy hour starts around 7pm and goes until 10 pm.

 The menu is a mix of Italian classics and international fare, but in a certain sense you come here more to enjoy the atmosphere.
 Once a favorite hang out for Clet, the local (and famous) street artist, the area where il Rifrullo sits is home to several art galleries.

 They have embraced their international clientele and offer a real authentic brunch on Sundays from noon to 3 pm, and reservations are suggested.
 The buffet is a mix of Italian and not so Italian: maple syrup Pancakes, scrambled eggs, bacon, homemade sweets such as Tiramisu and grandma fruit pies.

 This place has one of those Bohemian atmospheres with a large courtyard set up in what was once the city prison.
 It was completely restored but they have maintained many of the architectural peculiarities that distinguish it from other historic buildings in the area... namely the prison doors.
 It now serves as a meeting place for book clubs and presentations, meet the author events, films and live music.